uoenoplab/xo/ceph/setup_ceph.md

 ```
 "keys": [ { "user": "admin-api-user", "access_key": "...", "secret_key": "..." }
 ```
 Put them in a S3 credential file.
+This file is needed on the client host, but place it on every hosts for convenience.
 ```bash
 mkdir ~/.aws
 vim ~/.aws/credentials